Teacher Education

 BAST Program Application & Information

-The BAS in Teacher Education Program was developed to meet the employment needs of those currently working in the classroom without a teacher credential and other working adults.
+The Bachelor of Applied Science in Teacher Education Program was developed to meet the employment needs of those currently working in the classroom without a teacher credential and other working adults.
 Classes are offered in the late afternoon at Grays Harbor College in Aberdeen, Washington, with a two-year track.

-The BAST curriculum includes core courses in theory as well as practical teaching.
+The curriculum includes core courses in theory as well as practical teaching.
 The program focuses on Elementary Education (K-8) certification and the English Language Learner’s endorsement.
-This curriculum has been approved by the Washington State Professional Educators Standards Board and is listed by OSPI as a state-approved teacher preparation program.
+This program is listed by OSPI as a state-approved teacher preparation program.

 Students may have the opportunity to work with schools in Aberdeen, Cosmopolis, Elma, Hoquiam, Lake Quinault, Montesano, Naselle, North Beach, North River, Oakville, Ocean Beach, Ocosta, Raymond, South Bend, Taholah, Wishkah, and Willapa Valley.

-- An earned associate or higher degree from a regionally accredited college or university with a minimum cumulative GPA of 2.7 or higher.
+• An earned associate or higher degree from a regionally accredited college or university with a minimum cumulative GPA of 2.5 or higher

-- EDUC 201 and EDUC 202 or 1-year full-time experience in a structured educational K-8 setting (must apply for Prior Learning Credit).
+• EDUC 201 (Winter quarter only) and EDUC 202 (Spring Quarter only) or EDUC& 205 or 1-year full-time experience in a structured educational K-8 setting (must apply for Prior Learning Credit)

 Routes to the BAST program